Introduction

 Skimping on Practice

 Bad public speakers wing it, stumbling over words.
-A rehearsed toast at a Scarborough wedding warmed 110 hearts because it flowed smooth and true.
+A rehearsed toast at a Scarborough wedding warmed 110 hearts because it flowed smoothly and truly.
 Run through your speech a few times to sound like you’re chatting with mates, keeping your Perth crowd hooked.

 Shying Away from Confidence